Winterbourne Festival

 Booking link

 Join us on a special wander along the Winterbourne Stream’s route with poetry reading pauses along the way.
-All poetry is the inspiration of and written about this exceptionally rare ethereal chalk stream that weaves a watered song-line through Lewes.
+All poetry is inspired by and written about this exceptionally rare ethereal chalk stream that weaves a watered song-line through Lewes.
 This walk starts at Haredean Allotments and ends at the Linklater Pavilion, Railway Land Nature Reserve, Lewes.

 Instructions and guidance can be found on the booking page.